carlos2380/apigo/README.md

 		return err
 	}

-	//At the end of the function, if all was correct I try to commit and I return the err defer func() {
+	//At the end of the function, if all was correct I tried to commit and I returned the err defer func() {
 		switch err {
 		case nil: